 “Climate change is one of the biggest threats to food production and farmers in the UK and around the world are on the front line of this.”

 Other key highlights from the report include:

-- Six of the 10 wettest years for the UK in a series from 1862 have occurred since 1998.
+- Five of the 10 wettest years for the UK in a series from 1836 have occurred in the 21st century so far.